carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 Please note that this workshop is intended to supplement, but not to replace The Carpentries [Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/).
 Be sure to read those recommendations carefully, and check for useful updates each time you teach!

-> ## Introduce yourself!
-> In the Etherpad, please sign in with your name, pronouns, and a fun fact about yourself.
-Also, please add your name and pronouns in the upper right corner of the pad, and select your favorite color to display with your text.
-> When you are finished, please raise your hand by writing "hand" in the chat.
-When the Trainer calls on you, unmute and briefly say your name and location (city, country).
->
-> Be sure to share your introductions again -- with fun facts! -- during your first group activity of the day.
-{: .challenge}

 ## How to Host a Workshop: a technical guide
 The video conferencing platform used by The Carpentries is Zoom.
 However, your hosting organisation may have another platform.